Carmel Valley, California: History

 The earliest archaeological findings show that Carmel Valley had two separate tribes, the Esselens that lived in Upper Carmel Valley and the Rumsens lived from Mid-Carmel Valley to the mouth of Carmel Valley.

+The mouth of Carmel Valley where the Carmel River runs into Carmel Bay was observed by Spanish explorer Sebastián Vizcaíno shortly before he landed in Monterey Bay in December 1602.
+He wrote about visiting the river on January 3, 1603, but greatly exaggerated its proportions, confusing later explorers.
+Vizcaino named it El Rio del Carmelo, likely because his voyage was accompanied by three Carmelite friars.

 The Rancho Los Laureles, a 6625 acre Mexican land grant in present-day Monterey County, California, was given in 1839 by Governor Juan Alvarado to José Manuel Boronda and Vicente Blas Martínez.
 The grant extended along the Carmel River in Carmel Valley; and encompassed present day Carmel Valley.
 In 1882, the Pacific Improvement Company (PIC) purchased the Rancho Los Laureles.
 In 1916, Samuel F.B.
 Morse became the manager of the PIC and his job was to liquidate the PIC holdings (10,000 acres).

-James Meadows (1817-1902) was an English-born immigrant that came to Monterey in 1838.
+James Meadows (1817–1902) was an English-born immigrant that came to Monterey in 1838.
 In 1842, Meadows and Loreta purchased the 4592 acre Palo Escrito Mexican land grant from Monterey businessman Thomas O. Larkin who had acquired several land grants in California.
 He donated land and helped found the Carmelo School, which was the earliest school in Carmel Valley.
 The James Meadows Tract was between the Rancho Cañada de la Segunda to the west, Rancho Los Laureles to the northeast, and Garland Ranch Regional Park to the south.
 His daughter, Isabel Meadows, was an Ohlone ethnologist and the last fluent speaker of the Rumsen Ohlone language.

-William Hatton (1849–1894), born in Ireland and married to Kate Harney (1851-1922), came to California in 1870.
+William Hatton (1849–1894), born in Ireland and married to Kate Harney (1851–1922), came to California in 1870.
 In 1888, Hatton became the manager of Rancho Cañada de la Segunda, which extended along the north bank of the Carmel River into the mouth of Carmel Valley.
 The land was owned by Dominga Doni de Atherton, the widowed wife of Faxon Atherton (namesake of Atherton, California).
 By 1892, Hatton purchased the Rancho from Dominga.
 Hatton operated a dairy business, which was located at Highway 1 and Carmel Valley Road, at the site of the present-day The Barnyard Shopping Village.

 The Berwick Manor and Orchard was located on Boronda Road off Carmel Valley Road in Carmel Valley.
 The farmstead was acquired in 1869 by Edward Berwick, a writer and educator as well as a scientific farmer.
 The manor and orchard was listed on the National Register of Historic Places on November 17, 1977.
 The Berwick Manor and Orchard was sold in 1961 and later subdivided into what is known today as the Berwick Manor Subdivision.